greatwall2704/gepa-ii-agent/README.md

 # GEPA: System Optimization through Reflective Text Evolution

-> **Efficiently evolve and optimize any system controlled by text—AI prompts, code, or instructions—using reflective evolution.**
+> **Efficiently evolve and optimize text components of any system—AI prompts, code, or instructions—using reflective evolution.**

 ---